-B. Alcohol and Drugs Minimum Consequences 6-8 Minimum Consequences K-5 Minimum Consequences 9-12 Alcohol (ALC)-Level-IV (Possession, use, or sale), Possession, sale, or purchase, or us of alcoholic beverages.
-Use means the person is caught in the act of using, admits to use, or is discovered to have used in the course of an investigation 1.
-Possessing(including possession First Offense First Offense First Offense after use when the substance is still in Principal's discretion: may include Out-of-School Suspension up to 9 Out-of-School Suspension up to 9 Out-of-School Suspension up to 9 days and Expulsion or Alternative days and Expulsion or Alternative the body) using and/or procuring, selling or dispensing on school days and mandatory conference with Placement or Placement or principal and/or counseling First Time Offender Program First Time Offender Program premises, school buses, or at any school activity or school-related (minimum 5 day OSS) (minimum 5 day OSS) function of: Second Offense Principal's discretion, parent a.
-Alcohol; Second Offense Second Offense Out-of-School Suspension up to 9 b.
-Any substance controlled by F.S. conference, and Out-of-School Out-of-School Suspension up to 9 893 or 877.111 (available upon Suspension, (Minimum:1 day) days and Expulsion or Alternative days and Expulsion or Alternative request); AL Placement Placement c.
-Prescription drugs for which the Third Offense student does not have a valid Out-of-School Suspension up to 9 Third Offense Third Offense days and/or Alternative Placement Out-of-School Suspension up to 9 Out-of-School Suspension up to 9 prescription; DR d.
-Hallucinogenic drugs or days and Expulsion or Alternative days and Expulsion or Alternative combinations: DR Placement Placement e.
+B. Alcohol and Drugs Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12

+Level-IV (Possession, use, or sale), Possession, sale, or purchase, or use of alcoholic beverages or drugs.
+Use means the person is caught in the act of using, admits to use, or is discovered to have used in the course of an investigation

+- 1. Possessing(including possession after use when the substance is still in the body) using and/or procuring, selling or dispensing on school premises, school buses, or at any school activity or school-related function of: - a.
+Alcohol; - b.
+Any substance controlled by F.S.
+893 or 877.111(available upon request); AL - Prescription drugs for which the student does not have a valid prescription; DR - d.
+Hallucinogenic drugs or combinations; DR - e.
 Counterfeit drugs including, but not limited to, prohibited substances possessed, sold and/or used that are held out to be, or represented to be controlled/illegal substances.
-In addition counterfeit drugs include substances used in a manner not in accordance to package directions, or substances when combined, induce a mind-altering state or condition DR f.
+In addition counterfeit drugs include substances used in a manner not in accordance to package directions, or substances when combined, induce a mind-altering state or condition DR - f.
 Paraphernalia for use of controlled substances.(Code as Other Major for SESIR) OM